sarahabell/sarahabell.me/_posts/2020-10-14-Artists-at-Shiplake.md

 ## About the show

->Artists at Shiplake were on show - and hope to be **back in May 2021** with the next Henley Arts Trail.
+>Artists at Shiplake were on show - and hope to be **back in July 2021** with the next Henley Arts Trail.
 >
 >Thank you to all the lovely people who came and enjoyed our unique and original works of art.
 >